5 Proven Tips to Rev Up Your Metabolism, Flatten Your Tummy and Get You in Shape!

 More importantly, it can suppress your appetite and make you eat lesser than you normally would.
 Thanks to its alkaline-forming effect that dilutes your gastric acid and mitigates your stomach's rumbling sensation.

-It's best to allow 30 mins to 1 hour for lemon water to perform its job in your body before breakfast.
+It's best to allow 30 mins for lemon water to perform its job in your body before breakfast.

 Don't belittle this cheap method, it's really effective.
 Of course, don't expect to drink for only 2 days and get results.
 Drink it every day.